borischen0203/goris/README.md

 </p>

 # goris
-This `goris` command-line tool is mainly used to download a gopher png files from a amazing Go developer Aurélie's repo. see below link:
+This `goris` command-line tool is mainly used to download gopher png images from an amazing Go developer Aurélie's repo. see below link:

 https://github.com/scraly/gophers